radareorg/radare2-book/analysis/code_analysis.md

 The `aa` command belongs to the family of autoanalysis commands and performs only the most basic autoanalysis steps.
 In radare2 there are many different types of the autoanalysis commands with a different analysis depth, including partial emulation: `aa`, `aaa`, `aab`, `aaaa`, ...
-There is also a mapping of those commands to the r2 CLI options: `r2 -A`, `r2 -AA`, etc
+There is also a mapping of those commands to the r2 CLI options: `r2 -A`, `r2 -AA`, and so on.

 It is a common sense that completely automated analysis can produce non sequitur results, thus radare2 provides separate commands for the particular stages of the analysis allowing fine-grained